davehamptonusa/expound/README.md

 > Boolean stating whether the value is required at construction.
 If required, a value must be passed in or it must have a builder method.

 ### trigger
 > The trigger option is a CODE reference which will be called after the value of the attribute is set.
-The CODE ref is passed the instance itself, the updated value, and the original value if the attribute was already set.
+The function is called in the context of the calling attribute and is passed the updated value, and the old value.
+Triggers are not fired at object creation.
+Triggers do not alter the return value or the value.
+Attempting to set the attribute that the trigger is tied to within the trigger function will cause an infinite recursion.
+I don't think anyone has time for that.

 ALSO coming....